maikelordaz/Takadao-assesment-test/README.md

 #### :dart: Answer :dart:

-The solidity smart contract that exploit and hack the Auction contract is in the folder
+The solidity smart contract that exploit and hack the Auction contract is in [this file](./contracts/Section_3/Auction.sol)

-> contracts/Section_3/Auction.sol

 In the same file is the Auction contract (this is the problem to solve) and the HackAuction contract (this is the answer).
 There are some comments to explain both contracts.
 You can compile with

 > yarn compile

-The unit tests for the hack are in
+The unit tests for the hack are in [this file](./test/section3/HackAuction.test.js)

-> test/section3/HackAuction.test.js

 The tests also have comments to explain.
 To run them use

 > yarn test

 There was the need to write some deploy scripts.
-Check them on
+Check them [here](./deploy/03-section-3.js/01-deploy-auction.js) and [here](./deploy/03-section-3.js/02-deploy-hack-auction.js)

-> deploy/03-section.js/01-deploy-auction.js
-> deploy/03-section.js/02-deploy-hack-auction.js

 [top](#web3-smart-contract-developer-assessment-tests)